 The primary benefit of implementing these various upgrades is that they are an effective tool against the airborne viruses and the mutations that each airborne virus will undoubtedly go through.
 HVAC upgrades work by destroying the structure and affecting the environment of the virus.

-Fortunately, there is a way to protect your home too – the Aprilaire Healthy Air SystemTM.
-This award-winning suite of whole-home Indoor Air Quality products is an effective tool against airborne viruses.
+Fortunately, there is a way to protect your home too – the AprilAire Healthy Air System®.
+This award-winning suite of whole-home Indoor Air Quality solutions is an effective tool against airborne viruses.
 By leveraging the power of humidity control, fresh air ventilation, and air filtration, you can help reduce the transmission rate of airborne viruses like COVID-19.

-Humidity control allows you to keep your home between 30-60 percent relative humidity.
-This is the optimal range where viruses remain less viable and your body’s natural protections and immune response are most viable.
+Humidity control allows you to keep your home in the Healthy Humidity range of 40-60 percent.
+This is the optimal range where viruses remain less viable and your body’s natural defenses are most viable.
 Viruses in this range tend to fall to the ground quickly and do not stay airborne where they can recirculate in the air, which is the primary route of infection for this disease.
-Handwashing is an effective strategy for protection against viruses that fall on surfaces.

 Fresh air ventilation dilutes the home of particles and germs and fills your home with fresh, breathable air while maintaining airflow.
 According to the National Center for Biotechnology Information of the National Institute of Health, ventilation is an important tool in reducing airborne pollutants in indoor air, which is up to five times more polluted than the air outside.

 Air filtration captures particles that flow through the home and the filter.
 By keeping the aerosols larger, the filter is more effective at capturing these particles.
-An Aprilaire MERV 16 filter captures up to 96%* of airborne virus-sized particles passing through the filter system.
+An AprilAire MERV 16 filter captures 98% of airborne viruses passing through the filter system.

-To get the Aprilaire Healthy Air SystemTM installed in your house so you and your family can breathe easier with effective virus protection, contact a local Healthy Air Pro.
+To get the AprilAire Healthy Air System® installed in your house so you and your family can breathe easier with effective virus protection, contact a local Healthy Air Pro.